-If you do not agree with the auto-assessment and you are unable to file the return by the filing season due date for non-provisional taxpayers, you can provide SARS with reasonable grounds and request for an extension of the period (in terms of Section 95(7) of the Tax Administration Act).

-You can request an extension via eFiling, the SARS MobiApp or by booking an appointment with a SARS for assistance.
+- a) If you do not agree with the auto-assessment and you are unable to file the return by the filing season due date, you can provide SARS with reasonable grounds and request for an extension of the period (in terms of Section 95(7) of the Tax Administration Act). - b) You can request an extension via eFiling, the SARS MobiApp or by booking an appointment with a SARS for assistance.